WindyCityLab/windycitylab.github.io/index.md

 [Learn more](software-hardware)

 ## 3. In-Person Training & Workshops
-Hands-on learning experiences tailored to your team:
-* AI Implementation Workshops
-* Technical Skills Training
-* Team Capability Building
-* Interactive Learning Sessions

-Additionally I offer two courses at Northwestern University each summer under the Center for Talent Development (CDT)
+I'm offer two courses at Northwestern University each summer under the Center for Talent Development (CTD)

 This summer (2025) I am offering:
 * Leveraging AI in Computer Science & Engineering